survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 WDS is a development server running **in-memory**.
 It refreshes content automatically in the browser while you develop your application.
 It also supports an advanced webpack feature, **Hot Module Replacement** (HMR).
 HMR allows patching the browser state without a full refresh making it handy with libraries like React.

 HMR goes further than refreshing browser on change.
 WDS provides an interface that makes it possible to patch code on the fly.
 For this to work, you have to implement it for the client-side code.
-It is trivial for something like CSS by definition (no state), but it’s a harder problem with JavaScript frameworks and libraries.
+It is trivial for something like CSS by definition (no state), but it's a harder problem with JavaScript frameworks and libraries.
 Often careful design is needed to allow this.
 When the feature works, it is beautiful.

 ## Emitting Files from *webpack-dev-server*

-Even though it’s good that WDS operates in-memory by default, sometimes it can be good to emit files to the file system.
+Even though it's good that WDS operates in-memory by default, sometimes it can be good to emit files to the file system.
 If you are integrating with another server that expects to find the files, this applies in particular. [webpack-disk-plugin](https://www.npmjs.com/package/webpack-disk-plugin), [write-file-webpack-plugin](https://www.npmjs.com/package/write-file-webpack-plugin), and more specifically [html-webpack-harddisk-plugin](https://www.npmjs.com/package/html-webpack-harddisk-plugin) can achieve this.

 W> You should use *webpack-dev-server* strictly for development.
 If you want to host your application, consider other standard solutions, such as Apache or Nginx.